 Inoculation will be with Fusarium-infected corn spawn applied in three batches at one-week intervals, starting three weeks before anticipated heading of the earliest variety (Thoroughbred).
-We will use the six standard CP-IM fungicide treatments for Objective 1.
-Four additional fungicide treatments will be added if resources allow.
-All standard data will be collected.

-The treatments will allow comparisons of the efficacy of Miravis Ace to that of Prosaro® and Caramba®, and of three fungicide timings (spikes half emerged, spikes just fully emerged, and 6 days after spikes fully emerged).
-They will also allow estimation of the mean benefits of fungicide application, cultivar resistance, and the combination of the two in terms of yield, test weight, and DON reduction.
+We will use ten fungicide treatments.
+The treatments will allow comparisons of the efficacy of Miravis Ace to those of Prosaro® and Caramba®, and comparisons of three fungicide timings (spikes half emerged, spikes just fully emerged, and 6 days after spikes fully emerged).
+They will also allow estimation of the mean benefits of fungicide application, cultivar resistance, and the combination of the two in terms of vield, test weight, and DON reduction.